sonata-project/SonataAdminBundle/Resources/doc/reference/dashboard.rst

 The dashboard is the main landing page.
 By default the dashboard lists the different admin areas available.
-If you want to custom the dashboard, add the following code to your application's config file:
+If you want to customize the dashboard, add the following code to your application's config file:

 .. code-block:: yaml